ridwanzal/lumen-api-best-practice/README.md

 ### Notes :
-There will be 2 tables to create books and authors, everythings need to implemented.
+There will be 2 tables to create books and authors, everythings need to be used, in this project.

 ### Running the app api